 Feller said when the marketplace officially opened on Oct.
 1, glitches and minor setbacks occurred because of heavy traffic and some technological hurdles.

 “Despite the complications on the federal website, people can still move forward in their quest for insurance by researching the different plans and having an open dialogue with family members to make informed decisions,” Feller said.

-Feller assures the public that there is no need to rush to purchase insurance.
+Feller assures the public that there is no need to rush to purchase insurance, picking out of the top Medigap insurance companies.
 There is still plenty of time.

 “You don’t have to buy now.
 You have until early December to make an informed decision,” Feller said.

 Lauren Pollock, associate planner for WellFlorida Council, reiterated the importance of planning ahead.

 “When you choose your insurance it’s important to note the enrollment period.
 The earliest you’ll get insurance is Jan.
 1, so apply now and the first week of December,” Pollock said.